srcery-colors/srcery-vim/README.md

 ## Usage

-If you want the "dark" version:
+If you want the “dark” version:

     :color flattened_dark

-If you want the "light" version:
+If you want the “light” version:

     :color flattened_light